tatsumoto-ren/tatsumoto-ren.github.io/blog/how-to-review.md

 or stopping learning new cards completely for a period of time.
 If you feel like you have headroom, raise the amount of new cards.

-You can get away with learning more new cards if you increase your `Interval modifier`, but in return expect your retention to go down.
+You can get away with learning more new cards if you increase your [Interval Modifier](setting-up-anki.html#interval-modifier), but in return expect your retention to go down.

 Do not cap your reviews by decreasing the